Welcome to a new year of Catholic education and faith formation for your child!

 - Catholic schools are a special place for children to learn more about Jesus Christ, to practice living in a community of faith, and to develop and deepen a relationship with Christ.

-We, St. Stephen’s Parish and Holy Trinity Catholic School, are eager to walk beside you and your children during this very special time.
-Registration forms are available below, on the parish web site, and at the parish and school offices.
+We, St. Stephen’s Parish and our school are eager to walk beside you and your children during this very special time.
+Registration forms are available below, on the parish website, and at the parish and school offices.

 Please click on the following link for the registration form: